Journeying West: Distinctive Firearms from the Smithsonian

 We are proud to announce the journey westward of sixty-four unique firearms from the National Museum of American History’s National Firearms Collection—including four national treasures.

-The special exhibition featuring these unique firearms opens to the public May 4.
+The special exhibition featuring these unique firearms opened to the public in May 2013.
 Among them are numerous patent models documenting innovations in the field, international imagination, and historic distinction.
 The Buffalo Bill Center of the West was entrusted with the conservation of these firearms and is honored to display them at the Cody Firearms Museum.

 Included in this exhibition is a seven-foot-long gold Miquelet lock musket (see image above) that was given to President Thomas Jefferson in 1805 by the Bey of Tunisia after the Tripolitan Wars.
 Made in 1789 by maker Muhammad of Montenegro, this extravagant firearm is often considered a national treasure.